 Outside of work, Jeff enjoys exercise, sporting events, and hunting.
 Jeff’s family includes his wife, Lisa, and their two children.
 Their family enjoys cooking and entertaining at their home.
 They attend Cornerstone Church in Ames, Ia and are avid Iowa State Cyclone fans.

-Alex is a native of Baxter (Iowa) and has lived in Ankeny (Iowa) the past eight years.
+Alex is a native of Baxter (Iowa) and has lived in Des Moines (Iowa) Metro area the past ten years.

-Since 2014, Alex has worked with the Iowa Department of Public Safety (DPS) as the Public Information Officer (PIO) for the Investigative Operations Divisions and the Office of the Commissioner.
+Since 2014, Alex has worked with the Iowa Department of Natural Resources (Iowa DNR) as the Public Information Officer.
+Prior to this position, Alex was with the Iowa Department of Public Safety (DPS) as the Public Information Officer (PIO) for the Investigative Operations Divisions and the Office of the Commissioner.
 Alex now handles media requests for the Department and it’s Divisions which include the Iowa Division of Criminal Investigation (DCI), Iowa Division of Narcotics Enforcement (DNE), State Fire Marshal Division (SFM), and the Division of Intelligence and Fusion Center (DOI).